Fabbe88/MPLv2/site/content/_index.md

   heading: What is Multimedial Project Logging?
   text: Multimedial Project Logging (MPL) is a new form of publishing digital
     content.
-The creator has the possibility of combining two or more data formats in a visually appealing and comprehensible way to make him-/herself better understood.
+The creator has the possibility of combining two or more data formats in a visually appealing and comprehensible way to transport more information without confusing the viewer.
 intro:
   heading: Data Formats
-  text: Kaldi is the ultimate spot for coffee lovers who want to learn about their
+  text: At the moment, this site is publishing various projects that have been
-    java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    logged by different data formats.
+The goal is to test the practicability of this approach for both the creators and the viewers.
+Mainly, two combinations of data types are currently being featured.
 products:
   - image: img/illustrations-coffee.svg
     text: We sell green and roasted coffee beans that are sourced directly from